ms/buildtogether.tech/methods/index.md

 </div>

 <cite>Washburn2016</cite> demonstrates the kinds of insights these methods can
 produce.
-They analyzed 155 <span g="post_mortem">post mortem</span> reviews of
-game projects to identify characteristics of game development, link the characteristics to positive and negative experiences, and distill a set of best practices and pitfalls for game development.
+They analyzed 155 post mortem reviews of game projects to identify characteristics of game development, link the characteristics to positive and negative experiences, and distill a set of best practices and pitfalls for game development.
 Their description of their method is worth repeating in full:

 <blockquote markdown="1">